bmichalski/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 Transactions
 ------------

-As per the official MongoDB `documentation <https://docs.mongodb.com/manual/core/write-operations-atomicity/#atomicity-and-transactions>`_, in MongoDB, "a write operation is atomic on the level of a single document".
+As per the `documentation <https://docs.mongodb.com/manual/core/write-operations-atomicity/#atomicity-and-transactions>`_, MongoDB write operations are "atomic on the level of a single document".

 Even when updating multiple documents with a single write operation, though the modification of each document is atomic,